Square-Root-2/garypeng.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year computer science and mathematics double major at the University of Maryland, College Park with research interests in mechanism design and algorithms/complexity.
-I am currently working on two-sided markets and lower bounds for biclique and am grateful to be advised by [MohammadTaghi Hajiaghayi](https://www.cs.umd.edu/~hajiagha/), [Karthik C.S.](https://cskarthikcs.github.io/), and [Suho Shin](https://suhoshin.github.io/).
+I am currently working on two-sided markets and lower bounds for biclique, and I am grateful to be advised by [MohammadTaghi Hajiaghayi](https://www.cs.umd.edu/~hajiagha/), [Suho Shin](https://suhoshin.github.io/), and [Karthik C.S.](https://cskarthikcs.github.io/)

 I am applying to Ph.D. programs in computer science for Fall 2026.
 Feel free to reach out!